 Study in UK

 The United Kingdom is one of the most exciting places in the world for innovation and original thinking.
-If you love to learn, and if you want to become an expert in your subject, the UK is where you need to be.
+If you love to learn, and if you want to become an expert in your subject, then you need to study in UK.

 It has been welcoming international students for many years.
 It is a friendly, multicultural place.
 It is an ideal place for international students to study.
-Alongside benefiting from the academic tradition of some of the world’s most famous universities, you will have access to the latest facilities due to the UK’s reputation for world-class research, art, music, and literature.
+Alongside benefiting from the academic tradition of some of the world’s most famous universities while you study in United Kingdom, you will have access to the latest facilities due to the UK’s reputation for world-class research, art, music, and literature.
 Plus there’s a diverse range of cities, countryside, sports, history and heritage

 UK universities have a strong global reputation, 71 UK universities feature in the QS World University Rankings.
 Four are currently ranked among the world’s top 10.
 A 2016 report by Universities UK said: “91% of international students would recommend the UK over any of its major rivals.”